Co-Designed Architectures for Modular Superconducting Quantum Computers: Experimental Setup

 \section{Experimental Setup}

 To compare the SNAIL-based superconducting quantum computer with machines from IBM and Google we use the metrics for normalization as described in Section~\ref{sec:gate-normalization}.
 For simplicity, we presume all gates have uniform fidelity.
 We explore two sizes of machine.
 One of the scope for which we have a hardware prototype with 16-20 qubits.
 These designs are summarized in Table~\ref{tab:small-topologies}.
 The table includes the number of nodes (qubits), the diameter of the topology (Dia.), the average distance between any two qubits (Avg$_\text{D}$), and the average connectivity of a qubit (Avg$_\text{C}$).
 Tree, Tree-RR, Corral$_{1,1}$, and Corral$_{1,2}$, are all topologies realizable by the SNAIL.
 Square-Lattice is included as a baseline and hypercube is included for comparison against the corrals.

-We also scale the size of the machine to a system with 84 qubits as described in Table~\ref{tab:scaled-topologies}.
-Here the Tree and Tree-RR are expanded with a third level router as described in Section~\ref{sec:snail-topologies}.
-Unfortunately, the strategy to scale Corrals is less clear.
-We retain the hypercube as an aspirational interconnect for comparison purposes.
-The Heavy-Hex, Hex-Lattice, Square-Lattice, and Lattice+AltDiag are also retained as comparison points.
+We scale the size of the machine to a system with 84 qubits as described in Table~\ref{tab:scaled-topologies}.
+The Tree and Tree-RR are expanded with a third level router as described in Section~\ref{sec:snail-topologies}. \colorhl[yellow]{We retain the hypercube as a Corral-like design to see the potential of building larger scaled Corrals in addition to scaled} Heavy-Hex, Hex-Lattice, Square-Lattice, and Lattice+AltDiag as comparison points.
 While it is relatively straightforward to remove nodes from the lattice patterns to match 84 nodes, for the Hypercube we must a node from each dimension to reduce the size while maintaining the regular structure.

-To program these QCs, we augmented the transpiler based on Qiskit Terra 0.20.0.
-In particular we provided new backends that include support for $\sqisw$ decomposition.
-To encode the topologies from Tables~\ref{tab:small-topologies} and \ref{tab:scaled-topologies}, we created a factory method which stores for every native gate a topology edge.
-Second, basis translation is performed by consolidating all unitaries into sequences of only 2Q blocks which are decomposed analytically either natively into the $\cx$ or via new functions for $\sqisw$ basis~\cite{huang2021towards}.
-Third, qubit placement and routing paths are computed.
-To establish consistency between our topology benchmarks, we use Qiskit's DenseLayout for initial mapping, and StochasticSwap for routing.
+\colorhl[yellow]{To generate circuits for these QCs, we extended the Qiskit Terra 0.20.0 transpiler.
+We provided new backends that support analytical $\sqisw$ and $\syc$ decompositions using Cartan's KAK method.
+We also extended the transpiler to include the our proposed Tree, Tree-RR, Corrals, Hypercube, and Lattice+AltDiagonals topologies.
+For design-space exploration we ensure that each basis gate can be assigned to each topology.
+Note Qiskit already includes an Carton's KAK $\cx$ decomposition backend, as well as Square-, Hex-Lattice, and Heavy-Hex topologies.} We use Qiskit's DenseLayout for initial qubit mapping and StochasticSwap for routing $\sw$s.